About Techbridge Girls (TBG)

 Our Mission

-The mission of Techbridge Girls (TBG) is to promote equitable systems in STEM education.
+Techbridge Girls’ (TBG) mission is to build equitable systems in STEM education.
 In order to achieve this mission, we identify and understand existing barriers to equity, including the ways in which biases around race, gender, and class shape educational experiences.
 Then, we design programs to help both teachers and students achieve new and better outcomes in STEM education and beyond.

 Our Vision